bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 </details>

-As with the :nth-child(n) and :nth-last-child(n) pseudo-classes, the primary difference between the :nth-of-type(n) and :nth-last-of-type(n) pseudo-classes is that the :nth-of-type(n) pseudo-class counts elements from the beginning of the document tree and the :nth-last-of-type(n) pseudo-class counts elements from the end of the document tree.
+<p>As with the :nth-child(n) and :nth-last-child(n) pseudo-classes, the primary
+difference between the :nth-of-type(n) and :nth-last-of-type(n) pseudo-classes is that the :nth-of-type(n) pseudo-class counts elements from the beginning of the document tree and the :nth-last-of-type(n) pseudo-class counts elements from the end of the document tree.</p>

-Using the :nth-last-of-type(n) pseudo-class we can write the p:nth-last-of-type(2n+1) selector which identifies every second paragraph from the end of a parent element starting with the last paragraph.
-Here the paragraphs on lines 4, 7, and 9 are selected.
+<p>Using the :nth-last-of-type(n) pseudo-class we can write
+the p:nth-last-of-type(2n+1) selector which identifies every second paragraph from the end of a parent element starting with the last paragraph.
+Here the paragraphs on lines 4, 7, and 9 are selected.</p>

 <h4>CSS</h4>